awsdocs/aws-single-sign-on-user-guide/doc_source/howtosessionduration.md

 # Set Session Duration<a name="howtosessionduration"></a>

-For each permission set, you can specify a session duration to control the length of time that a user can be signed in to an AWS account\.
+For each [permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html), you can specify a session duration to control the length of time that a user can be signed in to an AWS account\.
 When the specified duration has elapsed, AWS logs the user out of the session\.
-For AWS accounts, AWS SSO uses this setting to set the maximum session duration of the IAM role that you use to generate a user’s session\.
-The session duration that you specify for a given permission set applies to both the AWS Management Console and the AWS Command Line Interface \(CLI\) session\.

-When you create a new permission set, it comes configured with the default session length of 1 hour \(in seconds\)\.
-The minimum session duration length is 1 hour and can be configured up to 12 hours\.
+When you create a new permission set, the session duration is set to 1 hour \(in seconds\) by default\.
+The minimum session duration is 1 hour, and can be set to a maximum of 12 hours\.
+AWS SSO automatically creates IAM roles in each assigned account for each permission set, and configures these roles with a maximum session duration of 12 hours\.

+When end\-users federate into their AWS Account’s console or when using the AWS Command Line Interface \(CLI\), AWS SSO uses the session duration setting on the permission set to control the duration of the session\.
+By default, AWS SSO\-generated IAM roles for permission sets can only be assumed by SSO users, which ensures that the session duration specified in the SSO permission set is enforced\.

 **Important**
 As a security best practice, we recommend that you do not set the session duration length longer than is needed to perform the role\.